britecharts/britecharts-react/CONTRIBUTING.md

 ## Reporting an Issue/Feature Requests

-Please use the [issues](https://github.com/eventbrite/britecharts-react/issues) section of the Britecharts-react github profile to submit any bugs found.
+Please use the [issues](https://github.com/eventbrite/britecharts-react/issues) section of the Britecharts-React github profile to submit any bugs found.
 Please be descriptive and feel free to add pictures or links to docs to make your point as clear as possible.

 ## The Workflow